cesarferradas/ferrad.as/_posts/2021-02-18-simplest-way-set-python-3-default-mac-os.md

 ln -s /usr/local/bin/python3 /usr/local/bin/python
 ```

-And that's it!
+Now restart your shell, and you should be good to go.
 Happy coding!

 #### But what about pip?